wenweih/PBlog/README.md

 - Manage comments, contract messages on you own without any limit

 ## Getting Started
 Now, with a few command and modify some description, you can own a geek personal webpage, here we go.
 ### Prerequisites
 PBlog is a Ruby on Rails webApp.
 We assume a live *nix service with Rails environment.

 - Ruby (>2.3.1)
 - Mysql (> 14)
 - Nginx
+- Redis
 - [pow](https://github.com/basecamp/pow) a tool for MacOS user developer Rack App
   > not necessary (Zero-configuration Rack server for MacOS)

 ## installing
 A step by step introduce to run in local machine and deploy to server.
 Deadly simple! 😂

 ```
 // modify config/database.yml configuration